 Billionaire investor, hedge fund manager, and philanthropist Ray Dalio talks about the importance of “radical transparency” in his New York Time bestselling book, Principles.
 In his business, after every meeting, they do a critique of what they did right and what they needed to improve.
 How freeing would it be to be able to point it out when you see something wrong?
 It’s truly a game changer.

 You get a fresh opportunity every day and do things a little bit better than you did the day before.
 Your partner, your kids, your friends, and your co-workers deserve for you to keep your word.

 I don’t know anyone who enjoys letting people down by not keeping their word.
 Your word is the only thing that you have over which you have complete control—and you have a chance to honor it or screw it up.

 We should all be trying to put ourselves in the position to win.
 Let other people help you become more accountable and help them in return.

 Why Is Accountability Important?

 The culture of accountability is important in all areas of our lives.
 Having personal accountability at work will help set you apart as one of the dependable team members capable of leadership.
 It is one of the best way for building trust within a group.
 Healthier relationships can be formed around clear expectations and organizational goals when you have accountable employees.
 Likewise, lack of accountability can lead to the blame game and make it hard to accomplish meaningful goals.

 The importance of accountability can not be understated.
 Real accountability involves a willingness to learn from past experiences.
 In this way, we move things in the right direction and create our best life.
-Accepting greater accountability can actually be incredibly empowering as it has a positive impact on our ability to make a change.
+Accepting greater accountability can actually be incredibly empowering!
+It has a positive impact on our ability to make a change.
 Accountable people most often achieve better results!
 So go ahead and take take accountability.
 Have you ever noticed that accountability leads to best efforts?
 What great things have you accomplished when you have taken personal ownership and stepped up to the plate?